PeterScott/streql/README.rst

 Technically, this should work for any object that supports the read-only buffer interface, so it should also work for arrays.

 The module is written in C, for speed and predictability.
+The license is Apache 2.0.